Wet (video game): Critical reception

+Sales

-The game sold over 1 million copies.
+Wet sold over 1 million units.

 Cancelled sequel

 On November 8, 2010, a sequel was announced by Behaviour Interactive (formerly Artificial Mind and Movement), but rumors of its cancellation began on May 17, 2011, when an employee listed the project as canceled on their LinkedIn profile.
 Also, Bethesda Softworks, publishers of Wet, stated that they would not be the publishers of the sequel.